 Initial appointments as a postdoctoral research associate will be for one year, with possible renewal for up to two additional years.
 The minimum requirement of this position is a PhD in Physics.
 A Ph.D. in any area of experimental physics involving precision measurement is fine, and experience in low temperature physics is a plus.
 We will review all applications until the position is filled.
 Interested candidates should review the application requirements and submit their application here.
 Questions regarding the position can be sent to: Prof. Chen-Yu Liu (email@example.com), Prof. Josh Long (firstname.lastname@example.org) or Prof. Mike Snow (email@example.com).
 For additional information regarding the application process or where to send hard copies contact:

 Indiana University Center for Exploration of Energy and Matter

 2401 Milo B. Sampson Lane, Bloomington, IN 47408

 Indiana University is an equal employment and affirmative action employer and a provider of ADA services.
-All qualified applicants will receive consideration for employment without regard to age, ethnicity, color, race, religion, sex, sexual orientation or identity, marital status, national origin, disability status or protected veteran status.
-Indiana University does not discriminate on the basis of sex in its educational programs and activities, including employment and admission, as required by Title IX.
+All qualified applicants will receive consideration for employment without regard to age, ethnicity, color, race, religion, sex, sexual orientation or identity, national origin, disability status or protected veteran status.